boborodono/San_Antonio_Machine_Learning_SAML/README.md

 #### Glucose 📃 [(Datasets)](/Resources/Glucose_Datasets)
 We chose to separate the data based on glucose levels as well.
 This included breaking out three groups; normal, prediabetic, and diabetic.
-- The dataset was split into generational bins for further analysis
+- The dataset was split Glucose Level Class bins for further analysis

 | Glucose Level Class | Glucose Range |
 | :-------- | :------- |